 Having a regularly updated blog increases your chances of potential guests seeing your content, which can encourage them to get in touch to ask questions, comment or send emails directly.
 This can eventually lead you to take more bookings for your vacation rental!

 6. Boost Your Website’s SEO

 Search engine optimization, or SEO, is a big deal when getting people to find your website, but a very easy way you can optimize your site is through having a blog.

 When you have a blog, you have the chance to write about topics (or keywords) that you know your audience will be searching for online.
 Knowing how to optimize your blog effectively for SEO is one of the best ways to get traffic coming to your website.

-People like reading lists, so pick a topic related to your rental (or search for one online), e.g. “6 Romantic Restaurants in Chicago” or “8 Ways To Stay Cool in Orlando This Summer”, then just write about what you know!
-Potential guests love to read from a local’s point of view, so give them what they want.
+People always search for stuff online, so pick a topic related to your rental or search for one online.
+E.g. “6 Romantic Restaurants in Chicago” or “8 Ways To Stay Cool in Orlando This Summer”, then just write about what you know!
+Potential guests love to read from a local’s point of view.
 It doesn’t have to move people to tears or win awards!
-Just make it useful and relevant.
+Just make it useful and relevant for travelers.

 Having a blog on your vacation rental website will give you more exposure overall.
 Don’t forget to update it regularly and to post new content.
 Bookings won’t suddenly happen overnight.
 Stay patient and allow plenty of time for reservations to come in.